The Spalding Memorial Educational Trust

 Application Success Factors

-- Provide detailed budget and project planning for organizational grants
+- Provide realistic budget and clear project timeline

-- Explain how the grant will make a meaningful difference
+- Demonstrate how the grant will make a meaningful contribution to inter-religious understanding

 Key Takeaways for Grant Writers